Forages That Help, Forages That Harm

 Even tannins, while certainly beneficial, can be poisonous when consumed in high concentrations and/or grazed extensively.
 Oak leaves, for example, are notoriously very high in tannins which is why grazing animals near them is not recommended.

-This is where it’s critically important to have familiarity with your particular region and the types of toxic plants known to grow there.
+This is where it’s critically important to actively work on pasture management for goats and have familiarity with your particular region and the types of toxic plants known to grow there.

 As a rule of thumb, woodland and wet or swampy areas tend to have a higher likelihood of harboring poisonous plants.